 Anxiety can interfere with your daily — and nightly — life.

-Treating your nighttime anxiety and addressing your sleep issues are important steps in improving your quality of life.
+For this reason, treating your nighttime anxiety and addressing your sleep issues are both important steps in improving your quality of life.

 - feelings of nervousness, restlessness, or worry